StefanoAnzolut/business-guide/source/account/branding.rst

 - **Account header**

-Your company logo will be displayed in the header of the members' account.
-It replaces the logo of Skribble that we show by default.
+Your company logo replaces the logo of Skribble and is displayed in the header of your members' accounts.

 .. image:: brand_account_preview.png
     :class: with-shadow